varnishcache/varnish-cache/doc/sphinx/installation/install.rst

 With open source software, you can choose to install binary packages or compile stuff from source-code.

-In general, from a point of principle, I would argue that everybody should compile from source, but realistically binary packages are *so much easier* so lets cover that first:

 Installing Varnish from packages
 ================================